-Here are a few tips to help you keep your composting toilet in tip-top shape: 1.
-Empty the solid waste bin regularly.
-This is probably the most important step in keeping your composting toilet healthy and functioning properly.
+Here are a few tips to help you keep your composting toilet in tip-top shape:

 Depending on how many people are using the toilet and how often, you will need to empty the solid waste bin anywhere from once a week to once a month.
 Be sure to wear gloves when handling the waste, and if possible, line the bin with a biodegradable bag before dumping it into your compost pile or bin.
 2. Add fresh sawdust or other carbon-rich material after each use.

 This helps absorb any moisture and odor from the waste, and also provides aeration for the decomposing process.
 Aim for about 1/4 cup of sawdust per adult use (more for kids).
 3. Keep things moist but not too wet by adding water as needed.

 The key here is to find a balance – too much water will create anaerobic conditions which can lead to odor problems; too little water will make decomposition slower and can also cause odors.
 A good rule of thumb is to add 1-2 cups of water per week, depending on usage and temperature/humidity levels in your home (adjust as needed).
 4 Stir things up every now and then – this helps aerate the materials in the bin and speeds up decomposition; aim for stirring once every week or two weeks.

 Again, be sure to wear gloves when doing this!

 Many people dream of living in a tiny house, but they often wonder if it’s possible to have a regular toilet in such a small space.
 The answer is yes!
 There are several ways to install a standard toilet in a tiny house.